arabbitplays/Zettelkasten/🟢Permanent/Parallel Communication Patterns.md

 	- because the numbering is inorder for both trees
 ## Gossiping and All-Reduce

-- VL 7
-- Gossiping -> every PE has a message, in the end every PE should have every message
-- All-Reduce -> every PE has a message, in the end every PE should have the reduction result
+	Gossiping -> every PE has a message, in the end every PE should have every message All-Reduce -> every PE has a message, in the end every PE should have the reduction result
 - <mark style="background: #FFB86CA6;">Hypercube Algorithm</mark>
 	- Like the prefix sum one, but the running results always get concatenated (or reduced in the case of all-reduce)

 ## h-Relation

+	Every PE has a different message for every other PE

 - $h$ is defined as the max number of packets communicated by one PE
 	- $h_{in}(i) = \# packets\ received\ from\ PE\ i$